Skip to Main Content

 What Are Big Data Analytics in Transportation?

-Transportation data analytics increasingly power mobility information and insights transforming transportation planning by making it easier, faster, cheaper, and safer to collect and understand critical information.
+Transportation data analytics increasingly power mobility information and insights – transforming transportation planning and operations by making it easier, faster, cheaper, and safer to collect and understand critical information.

-In recent years, the transportation industry has been disrupted by multiple forces, including the COVID-19 pandemic and a growing push for decarbonization.
-As these changes unfold, transportation experts must:
+In recent years, the transportation industry has been disrupted by multiple forces, including the COVID-19 pandemic, an ongoing road safety crisis, and a growing push for decarbonization.
+Meanwhile, many public agencies are facing tight budgets and a looming “fiscal cliff,” adding pressure to do more with less.
+As these and other changes unfold, transportation experts must:

 • Prioritize projects accurately to guide effective resource investment and make the biggest impact.